 Provides biographical information for the significant players in the physical, biological, and related sciences.
 Covers over 140,000 living scientists, providing birthdate; birthplace; field of specialty; education; honorary degrees; current position; professional and career information; awards; memberships; research information; and addresses for each entrant where available.

 Access to portraits of more than 18,700 men and women, updated quarterly with new and revised entries, features thousands of illustrations, more than 80,000 hyperlinked cross-references, links to select web sites, and powerful search capabilities.
 Includes over 900 articles from The Oxford Companion to United States History, providing historical and social context to the biographies.

 Provides the full text of articles, advertisements, illustrations, editiorial cartoons, obituaries, letters to the editor, etc., from more than 1,100 American magazines and journals that began publication between 1741 and 1900.
 Popular, special interest and general magazines; literary and professional journals; children's and women's magazines; and many other historically significant periodicals are included.

-APA e-books 2010-2014 consists of electronic access to scholarly and professional book content published by the American Psychological Association during 2010,2011, 2012, 2013, and 2014.
+APA e-books 2010-2015 consists of electronic access to scholarly and professional book content published by the American Psychological Association during 2010, 2011, 2012, 2013, 2014 and 2015.
 The books are available in full-text PDFs by individual chapter.
-Includes access to the APA Handbook of Industrial and Organizational Psychology [NOTE: To search only the APA Books, uncheck the box marked PsycTESTS]
+Includes access to the APA Handbook of Industrial and Organizational Psychology, APA Handbook of Personality and Social Psychology, APA Handbook of Testing and Assessment in Psychology, and APA Addiction Syndrome Handbook [NOTE: To search only the APA Books, uncheck the box marked PsycTESTS]

 Annual Reviews offer comprehensive collections of critical reviews written by leading scientists.
 Pepperdine has access to a select number of Annual Reviews, indicated by a blue or green check mark by the title name.